cdarby/samovar/README.md

 `--bam` BAM file of your sample
 `--bed` variant calls
 `--vcfavoid` VCF of sites NOT to consider for possible linkage (i.e. VCF from your sample)
 `--ref` reference genome FASTA
+`--p` minimum Fisher p-value to report - default 0.005

 **Notes:**

-* Change MIN\_FISHER\_PVAL to adjust the threshold below which sites will be rejected.
+* Change `--p` to adjust the threshold below which sites will be rejected.
 * This step takes less than 10 minutes with pypy, 4 processes for 8000 sites.
 * About 4,000-8,000 sites should remain after this step with a probability threshold of 0.05.